telerik/uwp-docs/controls/radimageeditor/imageeditor-overview.md

 > **RadImageEditor** is available for **Windows 8.1** and **Windows Phone 8.1**.

 **RadImageEditor** is a component that allows developers to integrate image editing functionality into their apps.
-It supports a large set of editing tools.
+It supports a large set of editing tools and integration with [Lumia Imaging SDK 2.0](https://msdn.microsoft.com/en-us/library/dn859593.aspx).